Save the Date for our Third Annual Fish Migration Parade - Sunday, May 18!

 The Blackstone River - known to the Nipmuc as Kittacuck and Mishkittakooksepe to the Narragansett, historically was a tidal river with abundant migratory fish such as herring, shad, and salmon.
-However, these migratory species have been blocked by dams from getting up river to spawn since the 1700s — but it’s time to change that!
+However, these migratory species have been blocked by dams from getting up river to spawn since the 1700s — but we’re working to change that!

-The Collaborative is working with RIDEM to convene stakeholders to bring transparency and public input into the state’s work to create fish passage over the lower four dams on the Blackstone River - stay tuned for more information.
+The Collaborative is working with RIDEM to convene stakeholders to bring transparency and public input into the state’s work to create fish passage over the lower four dams on the Blackstone River, including hosting monthly Community Advisory Council meetings, made up of agencies, dam owners, tribes, and advocacy organizations.

 At our first event in 2023, the symbolic fish migration parade, hosted by the Narragansett Indian Tribe, with the Hassanamisco Band of Nipmuc, Mashpee Wampanoag Tribe, and the Wampanoag Tribe of Gay Head (Aquinnah).
 Other local groups including the Blackstone River Watershed Council/Friends of the Blackstone, the Blackstone Watershed Collaborative, the Blackstone River Valley National Historical Park, Save the Bay, and the Nature Conservancy in Rhode Island helped put on the event, that included about 200 attendees.
 We also welcomed Jason McNamee from RIDEM to speak about the importance of fish passage at this inter-tribal event.